Artist Nora Maité Nieves sits in front of her artwork. Her head is propped up on her hand and she grins at the camera.

 Nieves (b.
 1980 San Juan, Puerto Rico) lives and works in Brooklyn, New York.
 She received her MFA from The School of the Art Institute of Chicago in 2010, and her BFA from La Escuela de Artes Plásticas, in San Juan, Puerto Rico, in 2004.
 Recent solo exhibitions include: Temples of the Sea, Jason Haam, Seoul, Korea (2022); Deep Blue Day, Pink Bright Night, Embajada Foyer, Brooklyn, NY (2021); Full Room in the Sun Room, Fresh Window Gallery, Brooklyn, NY (2019).
 Recent Two Person exhibitions: Cuerpo, Espacio y Todo lo que Rodea, Nora Maité Nieves and Yoan Sorin, Embajada, San Juan, PR (2021); Electric Hue, Proxyco Gallery, NewYork, NY (2021).

 Nora Maité Nieves.
 Deep Blue Sea, 2022.
-Acrylic, resin, gold-leaf, pigments, coarse pumice modeling paste, fiber paste, cold wax, and Flashe on canvas, 48.5 x 58.5 x 3 in.
+Acrylic, resin, gold-leaf, pigments, coarse pumice modeling paste, fiber paste, cold wax, and Flashe on canvas, 48.5 x 58.5 x 3 inches.
 Photo documentation by Daniel Terna.